James Hamilton, 1st Earl of Abercorn: Death, succession, and timeline

+The court physician Théodore de Mayerne treated Hamilton for sleeplessness and melancholy caused by overwork in September 1616.
+He noted that Hamilton had smallpox at the age of two and measles at the age of fifteen.

 Lord Abercorn died on 23 March 1618, at Monkton, Ayrshire, Scotland, predeceasing his father and was buried on 29 April 1618 in Paisley Abbey church.

 He predeceased his father by three years and therefore never became Lord Paisley, but, having been created Earl of Abercorn, he did not miss this title.
 His eldest son, James, aged 14, succeeded him as the 2nd Earl of Abercorn.
 His widow died in Edinburgh in 1632.
 His brother, Sir George Hamilton of Greenlaw and Roscrea, helped to bring up the children and to convert them to the Catholic religion.